 This course will provide an overview of transnational crime and narcotics and its effects on national security, political, social, and economic development of countries around the world.
 The focus of this class will be the proliferation and expanding influence of organized crime groups, the increasing links among crime groups, corruption, and links to terrorism from transnational crime and narcotics.
-This class will examine the diverse dimensions of transnational crime and narcotics in the context of increasing globalization and the exponential impact of technology advances.
-Recent developments in narco-trafficking, illicit finance, corruption, the rule of law in conflict areas, the use of technology to facilitate crime, and terrorist ties to crime and narcotics will be discussed.
+This class will examine the diverse dimensions of transnational crime and narcotics in the context of increasing globalization and the exponential impact of technology advances

-INTL648 Electronic Warfare I (3 hours)
+INTL647 Cyber Intelligence (3 hours)